Have you gained weight during perimenopause? I have.

 Before menopause, oestrogen deposits fat in the hips, thighs, and bottom.
 During and after menopause, the drop in oestrogen, leads to an increase in body fat, especially around the midriff.

-The US National Institute of Health has published an article discussing the science behind reduced deficiency leading to increased weight.
+The US National Institute of Health has published an article discussing the science behind reduced levels of Oestrogen leading to increased weight.

 How to Control Weight During Perimenopause?

 At least 30 minutes per day of moderate-intensity exercise should start to make a difference.